fhboswell/llvm-analysis-and-transform-passes/README.md

 4. Inside the `Transforms` directory there should be a number of directorys and only one file `CMakeLists.txt`.
 5. Open `CMakeLists.txt` and add the line `add_subdirectory(StaticCount)`.
 6. In terminal navigate to the root of your `<LLVM_Build_Directory>` and run `cmake --build .` this will build all of LLVM including the pass we just added.
-7. Now navigate into the `heaptime` directory inside the cloned repository.
+7. Now navigate into the `HeapTimeTestProgram` directory inside the cloned repository.
 8. Run `clang -O0 -emit-llvm -c main.cpp -o bctest.bc` this uses clang to compile our c++ file down to bytecode that llvm can work with.
 9. Run `opt -load <LLVM_Build_Directory>/lib/llvmstaticcount.dylib  -StaticCount -stats< bctest.bc > /dev/null` The printed statments are a result of the static analysis using llvm.